 Projectors are usually very expensive products, even smaller portable ones.
 If you’re on a budget but still want to take your presentations with you everywhere you go, the Nebula Capsule is an affordable option that will allow you to do just that.
 Another solid product from Anker, this projector is the size of a can of Coke but still packs quite a punch.
 The DLP projection isn’t as bright as the Mars II, but it gives a clean image that can display at up to 100 inches.
 The focus needs to be manually adjusted, but the Capsule makes it an incredibly easy thing to do.
 It also runs on Andriod 7.1 allowing you to download streaming apps and screencast while also having the standard HDMI and USB ports.
 You can take this thing with you anywhere, and it only weighs 15 ounces so it won’t hold you down.

-Nebula Capsule, by Anker, Smart Wi-Fi Mini Projector, Black, 100 ANSI Lumen Portable Projector, 360° Speaker, Movie Projector, 100 Inch Picture, 4-Hour Video Playtime, Outdoor Projector-Watch Anywhere
+Anker Nebula Capsule, Smart Wi-Fi Mini Projector, Black, 100 ANSI Lumen Portable Projector, 360° Speaker, Movie Projector, 100 Inch Picture, 4-Hour Video Playtime, Neat Projector, Home Entertainment

 The Anker Nebula Capsule will let you take a home theatre experience with you everywhere you go for an affordable price.